0semir0/CostsAnalyzer/README.md

 # CostsAnalyzer

-This one is my first big projects.
+This one is my first big project.